Holmusk/tech-blog/blog/2019-03-29-why-haskell.md

 tags: haskell
 ---

-# Haskell - The Good, the Bad, The Ugly

 Holmusk is a digital healthcare startup based in Singapore with a focus on mental health and chronic conditions.

 Approximately a year ago, we chose to begin the process of migrating our backend into Haskell.
 As of March 2019, Holmusk is now powered fully by Haskell and this post is a summary of our experiences so far.